Richard II Live! at the Purcell Room

 It’s not a perfect production, but Askala’s Richard II Live! bursts from the stage with a raw vivacity combining Elizabethan language, African rhythms and urban nuances into a captivating fusion of art.

-Richard II Live! is on at the Queen Elizabeth Hall’s Purcell Room until 27th March 2014, for further information or to book visit here.
+Richard II Live! is at the Queen Elizabeth Hall’s Purcell Room until 27th March 2014.
+For further information or to book visit the Southbank Centre’s website here.

 Watch a backstage rehearsal of Richard II Live! here: